kionell/osu-parsers/README.md

 const decoder = new StoryboardDecoder();
 const encoder = new StoryboardEncoder();

-const storyboard = decoder.decodeFromPath(decodePath);
+const storyboard = await decoder.decodeFromPath(decodePath);

 // Do your stuff with storyboard...

 const encodePath = 'path/to/your/encoding/file.osb';

-// Write Storyboard object to an .osb file. encoder.encodeToPath(encodePath, storyboard);
+// Write Storyboard object to an .osb file. await encoder.encodeToPath(encodePath, storyboard);

-// Also you can encode Storyboard object to a string. const stringified = encoder.encodeToString(storyboard);
+// You can also encode Storyboard object to a string. const stringified = encoder.encodeToString(storyboard);
 ```